 BILLING AND PAYMENT

 8.1 Presentation and Payments.
-Unless otherwise agreed: (i) SELLER shalla submit billing statement and invoice for the Purchase Product and Amount delivered to the Delivery Point as defined under this Agreement and the respective amounts due under the terms of this Agreement promptly after delivery of such products and amounts to BUYER, and no later than thirty (30) days after delivery; (ii) such invoices may be delivered to BUYER by mail, express mail, courier, facsimile or by electronic means; (iii) all such invoices shall be due and payable in immediately available funds not later than the Due Date, defined as theearlier of twenty (20) days after receipt or thirty (30) days after thedate of invoice; (iv) any amounts not paid when due shall be deemed delinquent and shall then accrue interest from the Due Date to the date of payment at the prevailing prime rate provided for refunds under the Federal Energy Regulatory Commission’s (“FERC”) regulations (18 C.F.R.
+Unless otherwise agreed: (i) SELLER shall submit a monthly billing statement and invoice for the Purchase Product and Amount delivered to the Delivery Point as defined under this Agreement and the respective amounts due under the terms of this Agreement promptly after delivery of such products and amounts to BUYER during the prior month, and no later than thirty (30) days after the end of the month delivery; (ii) such invoices may be delivered to BUYER by mail, express mail, courier, facsimile or by electronic means; (iii) all such invoices shall be due and payable in immediately available funds not later than the Due Date, defined as the twenty (20) days after receipt of the invoice; (iv) any amounts not paid when due shall be deemed delinquent and shall then accrue interest from the Due Date to the date of payment at the prevailing prime rate provided for refunds under the Federal Energy Regulatory Commission’s (“FERC”) regulations (18 C.F.R.
 Section 35.19a or any successor thereto); and (v) all remittances for payment shall be made in immediately available funds from BUYER’s funds, and as long as the Purchase Product and Amount has been delivered to the Delivery Point payments due hereunder shall not be subject to any reduction by offset or otherwise.
 Pending the availability of actual data, billings may be based upon estimates, subject to true-up when actual data becomes available.
-Except for bills disputed in accordance with the provisions of Article 8.2 below, if BUYER fails to pay any amounts when due, SELLER shall have the right to (i) suspend performance under this Agreement until such amounts, plus interest, have been paid, and/or (ii) exercise any remedy available at law or in equity to enforce payment of such amount plus interest.
+Except for bills disputed in accordance with the provisions of Article 8.2 below, if a Party fails to pay any amounts when due, the other Party shall have the right upon notice to the Party to (i) suspend performance under this Agreement until such amounts, plus interest, have been paid, and/or (ii) exercise any remedy available at law or in equity to enforce payment of such amount plus interest.

 8.2 Disputed Bill.
 Each bill shall be subject to adjustment for any errors in arithmetic, computation, estimating, or otherwise.
 The Parties shall use their reasonable best efforts to resolve disputes promptly.
 If after such good faith negotiations, the Parties are unable to resolve the dispute, the Parties may: (i) by mutual agreement, submit the dispute to binding arbitration or other alternative dispute resolution rules and procedures to which both Parties agree; or (ii) pursue any legal or equitable remedies that may be available.
 Unless otherwise agreed, in case of a dispute to any portion of any bill, as long as the Purchase Product and Amount has been delivered to the Delivery Point, the amount in dispute shall be deposited to an interest bearing escrow account by the Party that disputes the amount to be paid until the dispute has been resolved.
 Unless otherwise agreed, upon final determination of the correct bill amount, any necessary billing adjustments shall be made within thirty (30) days, together with interest from the due date for payment of the bill, calculated at the rate provided under the FERC’s regulations (18 C.F.R.
 Section 35.19a or any successor thereto).
 BUYER’s payment of a bill (whether or not under protest) shall not affect any legal or equitable rights a Party may have to challenge the correctness of the bill within the time limitations established in Article 8.3 below.